atulsingla82/Outdoorsy-React-App/README.md

-An adventure social app built using React JS with the idea of connecting people to get outdoors .
+An adventure social app built using React JS with the motivation of connecting people with nature .

 https://vast-retreat-38926.herokuapp.com/